Mathematics at Seattle Public Schools

 SPS Adopted Instructional Materials

-Seattle Public Schools adopted enVisionmath2.0 for middle school in 2018.
-Students can access digital content for enVision through Pearson EasyBridge by using their Seattle Public Schools credentials through the Seattle Public Schools student portal (Clever).
+SPSSeattle Public Schools More adopted enVision Math 2.0 in 2018.
+The current version in place is enVisionmath 2021 for middle school.
+Students can access SavvasRealize, the digital content for enVision, through the Seattle Public Schools student portal (Clever).

 Conceptual Understanding: Making sense of mathematics